Child Protection & Safeguarding

 Our safeguarding governor is Lucy Thornton, who works closely with the Federation Safeguarding Team to ensure that safeguarding is effective, specifically around strategic issues.
 Lucy Thornton meets the team every half term to audit, review and support our policies, processes, and procedures.

-If you have any serious concerns about your child, any other pupil or an adult at The Pinvin Federation please do not hesitate to contact the Designated Safeguarding Leads (Heads of School) who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.
+If you have any serious concerns about your child, any other pupil or an adult at The Pinvin Federation please do not hesitate to contact the Designated Safeguarding Lead (Mrs Goss) who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.

 All staff across the Federation receive an annual Safeguarding Training and regular updates in staff meetings resulting from current advice and guidance from The Worcester Safeguarding Children’s Board.
-All new staff have current safeguarding training and New Staff Safeguarding Training as part of their induction to the Federation.
+All staff have current safeguarding training and new staff safeguarding training as part of their induction to the Federation.

 Cause for Concern

-Teachers are asked to report any causes for concern to the Federation Safeguarding Team using a written proforma.
-Any concerns will be shared with parents as early as possible as more often that not there are extremely reasonable explanations for the concern.
+Teachers are asked to report any causes for concern to the Federation Safeguarding Team using an online protocol called ‘Safeguard’.
+Any concerns will be shared with parents as early as possible as more often than not there are extremely reasonable explanations for the concern.
 Concerns may range from children being visibly upset to persistent lateness to children ‘disclosing’ concerns.

 In order for schools and childcare providers to fulfil the Prevent duty, it is essential that staff are able to identify children who may be vulnerable to radicalisation, and know what to do when they are identified.
 Protecting children from the risk of radicalisation should be seen as part of schools’ and childcare providers’ wider safeguarding duties, and is similar in nature to protecting children from other harms (e.g. drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences.
-All staff from the Pinvin Federation of St. Nicholas CE Middle School and Pinvin CE First School received Prevent training in September 2018.
+All staff from the Pinvin Federation of St. Nicholas CE Middle School and Pinvin CE First School re-do their Prevent Training online each year.
 All new staff are trained as part of their induction.

 Safety on the Web